Thermalization of a quantum Newton's cradle in a one-dimensional quasicondensate

 The first of the simple geometric considerations is the requirement that in order to set the initial quasicondensate into a well-defined Newton's cradle collisional regime and observe persisting oscillations over many periods, the two momentum components of the cloud must be well separated in momentum space.
 This means that the difference between the Bragg momenta $\pm 2\hbar k_0$ must be much larger than the characteristic momentum width of the cloud, which we denote via $\sigma_k$:

-The second consideration is that, even if the initial momentum components are well separated in momentum space, the two clouds will relax quickly, within the a few oscillation cycles.
-This occurs if the respective position-space density distributions remain largely overlapping during the collisional period and thus do not separate well in position-space.
+The second consideration is that, even if the initial classical field components are well separated in momentum space, the two clouds will relax quickly, within the a few oscillation cycles if the respective position-space density distributions remain largely overlapping and thus do not separate well in position-space.
 Thus, the second requirement for setting the initial quasicondensate into a a well-defined Newton's cradle collisional regime is that the maximum separation of the clouds $x_{\max}$ is much larger than the characteristic width of the cloud in position space, $\sigma_x$: $x_{\max}\gg \sigma_x$.
 Given that for a simple harmonic motion with a maximum momentum $2\hbar k_0$, the maximum displacement is given by $x_{\max}=2\hbar k_0/m \omega$, this condition can be approximated via

 Equations (\ref{eqn:unsep_mom}) and (\ref{eqn:f-q}) can be further simplified and rewritten in terms of our dimensionless parameters if we approximate the characteristic size of the quasicondensate $\sigma_x$ by the TF radius, $R_{TF}=\sqrt{2\mu/m\omega^2}$ and the momentum width of the cloud by the inverse of the temperature-dependent phase coherence length in the trap centre \cite{bsdk16}, $\sigma_k\simeq1/l_{\phi}$, with $l_{\phi}=\hbar^2 \rho_0/mk_BT$.
 Introducing the dimensionless Bragg momentum $q_0\equiv k_0x_0$, Eqs.~(\ref{eqn:unsep_mom}) and (\ref{eqn:f-q}) can now be rewritten, respectively, as: